dudymas/cloud-nix/geodesix/README.md

 Geodesic at its heart intends to be a workspace for maintaining infra.
 Nix at its heart intends to be a toolkit for building software and dev environments.

-Together, they bring a workspace that is consistent, reproducible, and fast.
+Together, they bring a workspace that is isolated, reproducible, and fast.

 # How?